-Hannah Louise Spearritt (born April 1, 1981) is an English actress and former pop star.
+Hannah Louise Spearritt (born 1 April 1981 in Great Yarmouth, England) is an English actress and former pop star.

 She got her start on the stage, performing with the National Youth Theatre in productions of Annie, Bugsy Malone, Pendragon and Tin Pan Ali.
 She also managed to get appearances on Blue Peter and a Made-for-TV Movie called The Cater Street Hangman.
 But that's probably not what you know her for.